codeGROOVE-dev/policy/README.md

 Security incidents documented immediately with root cause analysis within 24 hours.
 Critical issues trigger customer notifications and detailed remediation plans.

 ## Monitoring & Logging
-Security logs collected centrally and retained for 90 days minimum.
+Security logs collected centrally and retained for 21 days.
 Automated alerts watch for suspicious activity around the clock.

 ## Physical Security
 Work environment secured with appropriate physical controls.
 Devices use automatic screen locks and are never left unattended in public spaces.

 ## Privacy
 We only store your data for caching or logging for incident response purposes.
-You can request, update, or delete your information at any time, and all user data automatically deletes after 7 days.
+You can request, update, or delete your information at any time.
+User data automatically deletes after 7 days, unless it is part of a security log, which is retained for 21 days.

 ## Risk Management
 Yearly risk assessments identify what could go sideways.
 High-risk items get documented mitigation plans with realistic timelines.